 - ½ teaspoon stevia glycerite (equals 2 tablespoons sugar)

 - 2 tablespoons coconut flour

 - Line a glass 8-inch pan with wax paper, leaving an overhang.

 - In a medium saucepan over low heat, add the tahini, butter, vanilla, and stevia.

 - Mix with a rubber spatula until smooth.

 - Remove from heat and mix in the coconut flour.

-- Cover and place in the freezer until set, about 2 hours.
+- Cover and place in the freezer until set, at least 2 hours.

 - Remove the fudge from the pan using the wax paper "handles."
 Using a sharp non-serrated knife, cut it into 25 squares.